ConsenSys/doc.pantheon/docs/Reference/Accounts-for-Testing.md

-description: Ethereum accounts used for testing only on private network
+description: Ethereum accounts used for Hyperledger Besu testing only on private network
 <!--- END of page meta data -->

 # Accounts for Testing

 You can use existing accounts for testing by including them in the genesis file for a private network.
-Alternatively, Besu provides predefined accounts in development mode.
+Alternatively, Hyperledger Besu provides predefined accounts in development mode.

 ## Development Mode